Looking for a way to add Google Analytics to your WordPress website without a plugin?

 You’ve just learned how to add Google Analytics to WordPress without a plugin.

-After installing Google Analytics, you might also want to stop Google Analytics from tracking logged in WordPress users.
-And if you want, you can also check out our amazing guide on how to create an email newsletter and Mailchimp alternatives.
+After installing Google Analytics, you might also want to stop Google Analytics from tracking logged-in WordPress users.
+And if you want, you can also check out our amazing guide on how to create an email newsletter.